 Special wishes upon request

-Even on board you can wish what you’re craving – as I’m a juice lover I often asked for fresh pressed green juices which they prepared for me – which to me honestly is a priceless luxury.
+Even onboard you can wish what you’re craving – as I’m a juice lover I often asked for fresh-pressed green juices which they prepared for me – which to me honestly is a priceless luxury.
 If you have anything you love and can’t live without – let them know in advance and the cook might prepare it for you if it fits into the schedule.

-All in all as a food lover my expectations were very much superceeded by the amazing dishes that Mela created every day.
+All in all, as a food lover my expectations were very much superceeded by the amazing dishes that Mela created every day.

-Whom is this Ibiza Cruise Experience suited for?
+Who is this Ibiza Cruise Experience suited for?

 Anyone who loves being on the ocean in a beautiful luxury wooden yacht in turquoise waters, who loves chilling on the sundeck, snorkeling, SUPing and is enjoying incredibly good food – or for the extra adrenaline kick some Flyboarding, Wakeboarding, Electric Hydrofoiling etc. Kitesurfers will enjoy this cruise if they like lighter wind or are (or want to learn) hydrofoiling.
 It is not suited for kitesurfers who want to kite all day every day as the wind won’t probably be there on a daily basis and not all day long.
 Since the boat is anchored in very calm, windless bays (and the smaller boat will take you out to kitesurf to the windy areas) it is also ideal for couples where one partner doesn’t kitesurf.